 Tips to Help you Through the Sleep Regression

 Sleep regression can last anywhere from 1-6 weeks.
-Even though sleep regressions are temporary, they can be super challenging for both parents and baby.
+Even though this is temporary, they can be super challenging for both parents and baby.
 Here are a few tips to help you cope WITHOUT undoing all the sleep coaching progress you’ve made up to this point:

 Our first response when we see a problem is to try and fix it.
 Even though sleep regressions are bound to mess up your usual schedule, you should try to keep your bedtime and naptime routine before sleep the same.
 During a time where your baby is experiencing and learning new things, it helps to keep some things familiar.
 If it looks and feels the same, it provides predictability and comfort which will help settle them before putting them down for the night.